Measuring the primordial gravitational waves from cosmic microwave background and stochastic gravitational wave background observations: introduction

-Since the discovery of temperature anisotropies in the cosmic microwave background, it has become significant to study cosmology and physics of early Universe.
-The CMB power spectrum indicate cosmological evolution information which can measure the cosmological parameters well.
-The polarization of CMB from tensor perturbation encodes the information of primordial gravitational waves.
+Since the discovery of temperature anisotropies in the cosmic microwave background, it has become significant to study the early universe and the cosmological evolution.
+The primordial fluctuations affect the temperature and polarization by scalar and tensor perturbation \cite{Cabella:2004mk,Kosowsky:1998mb,Zaldarriaga:1996xe,Ma:1995ey}.
+The CMB polarization can be decomposed into E-mode and B-mode.
+The B-mode component from tensor perturbation encodes the information of primordial gravitational waves \cite{Kamionkowski:1996zd,Kamionkowski:2015yta,BICEP2:2014owc,POLARBEAR:2014hgp}.
+Primordial gravitational waves cause the B-mode polarization of CMB and generate a stochastic gravitational waves background covering very wide frequency bands.
+The CMB power spectra indicate cosmological evolution information which can measure the primordial gravitational waves well.

-Gravitational waves provide another way to probe cosmological evolution.
-After LIGO Science Collaboration discovered the first direct detection of gravitational wave from the coalescence of binary black holes \cite{Abbott:2016blz}, many experiments are prepared to measure gravitational wave in a wide range of frequencies.
-To achieve a better constraint on cosmological parameters, observations should be combined at different frequency bands.
+However, the rapid developments of the gravitational wave observations inspire us to explore the new way to probe the early universe and the cosmological evolution which can be reflected by primordial gravitational waves.
+Gravitational waves provide the latest approach to constrain the primordial gravitational waves.
+After the Laser Interferometer Gravitational-wave Observatory (LIGO) Science Collaboration discovered the first direct detection of gravitational wave from the coalescence of binary black holes \cite{Abbott:2016blz}, many experiments are prepared to detect gravitational wave in a wide range of frequencies, such as the planned third-generation GW detectors: the Einstein Telescope \cite{Maggiore:2019uih} and the Cosmic Explorer \cite{Reitze:2019iox}.
+All of these observations are sensitive to stochastic gravitational waves background which contain the information of primordial gravitational waves.
+SGWB is a type of gravitational wave produced by an extremely large number of weak, independent, and unresolved sources.
+SGWB is from different sources, not only from the primordial gravitational waves.
+To achieve a better constraints on primordial gravitational waves, observations should be combined at different frequency bands.

-In this paper, we consider the constraints from cosmic microwave background and gravitational wave observations including Planck satellite \cite{Aghanim:2018eyx}, BICEP2 and Keck array through 2015 reason (BK15) \cite{Ade:2018gkx}, Baryon Acoustic Oscillation (BAO) \cite{Beutler:2011hx,Ross:2014qpa,Alam:2016hwk}, LIGO detector \cite{TheLIGOScientific:2016dpb, LIGOScientific:2019vic}, LISA detector and Pulsar timing array (PTA) projects which is necessary in theory and in experiments.